-Credit card companies are taking a hatchet to their benefits for customers — and there’s no end in sight, with the latest announcement from one of the nation’s biggest issuers.
+Credit card companies are taking a hatchet to their benefits for customers — and there’s no end in sight.

 Chase gets ready to eliminate Price Protection and Return Protection

-Effective August 26, Chase will no longer offer Price Protection or Return Protection to its customers.
-Some customers were informed of the change over the weekend.
+As of Sunday, August 26, Chase no longer offers Price Protection or Return Protection to its customers.
+Customers were informed of the changes earlier this summer.

 Price Protection is a beloved benefit that’s available across several card networks.
 In general, it promises to refund the difference in price between an item you buy and an advertised sale price that may pop up on that same item anytime between 60 and 90 days down the road.

-But Chase is going one step further than Citi did and axing its version of price protection completely.
+But Chase went one step further than Citi did and axed its version of price protection completely.

-Also being shut down at Chase is Return Protection, which makes it up to customers if they buy something they’re unhappy with and the merchant refuses to take it back and refund their money.
-Chase currently offers up to $250 for each eligible item with a $1,000 annual maximum as part of its current return protection policy — but all you’ll get is a big, fat goose egg come August 26!
+Also shut down at Chase is Return Protection, which makes it up to customers if they buy something they’re unhappy with and the merchant refuses to take it back and refund their money.
+Chase previously offered up to $250 for each eligible item with a $1,000 annual maximum as part of its current return protection policy — but all you’ll get is a big, fat goose egg now.

 Yet as Chase taketh away, the card issuer also giveth.
-Cardholders of select products such as the Chase Freedom Visa Platinum will have Trip Cancellation/Interruption Insurance added to their card on August 26.
+Cardholders of select products like the Chase Freedom Visa Platinum now have Trip Cancellation/Interruption Insurance added to their card.

 Money expert Clark Howard has long recommended trip insurance for cruises and for when you’re going to be touring or traveling on a trip that requires prepayment of thousands of dollars.